nevermore3d/StealthMax/README.md

 #### Dual Filtration
 The StealthMax does not make any compromises and utilizes activated carbon and HEPA filtration:

--   **HEPA (High Efficiency Particulate Air) filter:** This type of filter is effective at capturing ultrafine particles, which are particles less than 100 nanometers in diameter.
+-   **HEPA (High Efficiency Particulate Air) filter:** This type of filter is effective at capturing particles, which are particles less than 100 nanometers in diameter.
 These particles can be harmful if inhaled, so a HEPA filter can help to improve air quality in your printing space.

 -   **Activated carbon filter:** This type of filter is designed to absorb volatile organic compounds (VOCs).
 VOCs are gases emitted during 3D printing, and they can cause irritation to the eyes, nose, and throat.
 An activated carbon filter can help to reduce odors and improve air quality.